maxammann/blog/content/posts/2021-01-05-keeping-secret-safe.md

 ---
 layout: post
-title: "Keeping a Secret Safe"
+title: "Keeping a Secret Safe (and not only Secure)"
 date: 2021-01-05
 slug: keeping-secret-safe
 ---

 Keeping a secret like GPG keys safe is not a trivial task.
 It gets even more complicated if you want to backup it and have access in the more distant future.
-Digital secrets should be kept on an air gapped laptop.
-In my opinion it is enough to use a live CD and disconnect from LAN.
+Having your key on a HSM has the goal of keeping it secret.
+Keeping a secret safe means that it is not easy to loose your key.

 ## Goals